 features an outdoor recreation of “Oetzi’s” habitat.
 On the Oetzi Glacier Tour

 , mountain climbers can follow the Ice Man’s footsteps right up to his discovery place at the Tisenjoch mountain area.
-WEBCAM PLACE OF DISCOVERY ÖTZI
+WEBCAM: THE PLACE OF DISCOVERY OF ÖTZI

 on the Val Senales Glacier, also known as transhumance, are recognized by the UNESCO World Heritage Center

 as part of the intangible cultural heritage of Austria.